 |Date | Time||Saturday, March 28, 2015 | Noon|

 |Watch||Towson Sports Network|

 |Listen||WMUA 91.1 FM|

 |Series History||Tied, 4-4.
 Last meeting: Towson 6, UMass 5; April 5, 2014|

 |Social Media||@UMassAthletics | @UMassMLacrosse|

-More on UMass men's lacrosse can be found on UMassAthletics.com.
+More on the program can be found through UMassAthletics.com.